BootstrapCMS/LogViewer/README.md

 ## What Is Laravel LogViewer?

-Laravel LogViewer provides a LogViewer admin module For [Laravel 4.1](http://laravel.com).
+Laravel LogViewer provides a LogViewer admin module for [Laravel 4.1](http://laravel.com).

 * Laravel LogViewer was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel CloudFlare relies on a few of my packages including [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) and [Laravel Viewer](https://github.com/GrahamCampbell/Laravel-Viewer).